Bed Bug Shells, Casings, and Skins (Identification and What to Do)

 When you are exposed to bed bugs, one or two may hide in the creases of your clothing or in something you’re carrying.
 They’ll remain hidden until you get home, at which point they’ll scurry for cover and eventually end up somewhere humans tend to rest, such as the bedroom or (less often) the living room.

-If the bed bug was an inseminated adult or you have a pair of instars, it doesn’t take long for a population explosion.
-When this happens, you will need to either get rid of the bed bugs by yourself or call in an exterminator.
+When you start seeing bed bug egg casings or translucent shells, you will need to either immediately get rid of the bed bugs by yourself or call in an exterminator.

 Tips For Dealing With Bed Bug Casings